FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **1**

        **to NNODC**
-     - Cross section number starting with 1 and ending with the last surveyed cross section.
+     - Cross-section number starting with 1 and ending with the last surveyed cross-section.

        This number will be assigned to the channel element NXSECNUM in CHAN.DAT (see comment 1).

    * - XI(I,J)
      - **r**
      - **0.0 - ∞**
-     - Cross section station distance from the left end point (ft or m).
+     - Cross-section station distance from the left end point (ft or m).

        The value of XI can be either positive or negative.